dapr-sandbox/components-go-sdk/README.md

 ## Running examples

 Start by running `./run.sh` inside `/examples` folder.
-It will start the daprd runtime with pluggable components version + default in memory state store implementation from components-contrib, use `./run.sh redis` to run redis instead.
+It will start the daprd runtime with pluggable components version + default in memory state store implementation from components-contrib, use `./run.sh state.redis` to run redis instead.

 > Run `ARGS=--no-cache ./run.sh` if you want to rebuild the docker image.